 CTA copy should be brief and get to the point.
 Depending on who you ask, experts recommend using no more than two or three words, but you can also consider a longer phrase if it works for your scenario or if you want to stand out.

-And remember, a great CTA will make it obvious what people will get by taking action.
+And remember, a great CTA will make what people get by taking action obvious.
 If your landing page features a form for booking an appointment, consider having your CTA read “Book appointment” rather than “Submit.”
 Unless there’s a clear explanation on the page due to graphics or extra copy, generic CTAs don’t tell your users anything about what will happen next.
 Clarity leads to conversions.

 Source: Evernote